 Preparing the Dough

-Place the dough in a greased bowl, cover it with a damp cloth, and let it rise in a warm place for about 1 hour, or until doubled in size.
-For a perfect rise, consider placing the bowl in an oven preheated to 200°F and then turned off.
+Put the dough in a greased bowl, cover with a damp towel, and let it rise in a warm spot for about an hour, until it’s doubled.
+You can stick it in an oven warmed to 200°F and then turned off for a nice rise.

 Shaping the Rolls